Mount Field and Cradle Mountain: exploring and hiking

 During our many trips to Tasmania, every time we went to Mount Field and Cradle Mountains.
 Then, start with Russel Falls, a short, easy, and beautiful 25-minute hike through the forest from the Mount Field visitor centre.
 We were twice lucky to see a platypus in the nearby creek

 Horseshoe Falls is a 15-minute steep climb from Russel Falls.
 It is much smaller than Russell Falls but more beautiful.
-Return to the Mount Field Information Centre or continue going towards the Tall Trees.
+Return back to the Mount Field Information Centre or continue walking to the Tall Trees.

 Further up in Mount Field, are the Tall Trees and hiking among swamp gums and tall trees is a beautiful experience.
 The swamp gums - Eucalyptus regnans are the world's tallest flowering plant, which can live for hundreds of years (if you don't chop them for wood chips) and reach a height of over 100 metres.